seif-adel/Function-Plotter/README.md

 # Function-Plotter
-A GUI program that plots arbitrary user-entered function. the attached file "snapshots" has some invalid input that user may entered and also have the successful case
+A GUI program that plots arbitrary user-entered function using c# .

+the attached file "snapshots" has some invalid input that user may entered and also have the successful case